How to Organize Mail

 One of the most important things to keep track of is your bills.
 Be sure to put them in a designated spot so you can easily find them when they come due.
 This will help you avoid late fees and keep your finances in order.

-You can simply set up a drawer in your desk to toss your bills or a hanging file on your wall in your kitchen.
+You can set up a drawer in your desk to toss your bills or a hanging file on your wall in your kitchen.

 a bill with a past due stamp on top of it